NoImpactNoIdea/NoImpactNoIdea/README.md

 ## 🔥 Currently working on

-In Development (SaaS & RevOps) - We're building a new RevOps solution so GTM teams can generate more revenue with less friction.
+In Development (SaaS & RevOps) - We're building a new RevOps solution so GTM teams can generate more revenue with less friction - "we find clarity in choas".
 [Visit Forgeworks](https://www.forgeworks.ai/services)